codeDaydreamer/100-days-of-JS/LOG.md

 ### Thoughts :
 Functions save time since the logic is only defined once and can be called from other areas within the code.
 This prevents repeating code.
+### Just a BTW;
+Some argue that JavaScript is not truly object oriented because it does not provide information hiding.
+That is, objects cannot have private variables and private methods: All members are public.

+But it turns out that JavaScript objects can have private variables and private methods.Of course, few understand this because JavaScript is the world's most misunderstood programming language.

+Some argue that JavaScript is not truly object oriented because it does not provide inheritance.
+But it turns out that JavaScript supports not only classical inheritance, but other code reuse patterns as well.,I would say it has capabilities to seem OO.😅🌚

 **Link to work-** https://github.com/codeDaydreamer/Functions